-Administration, Operations, and Quality Assurance
+Administration, Operations and Quality Assurance

-Director of Operations
+Director of Finance

-Director of Compliance and Quality Assurance
+Director of Grant Management and Quality Improvement

-Bachelor of Science, Public Health Administration - Indiana University, Bloomington
+Master of Public Health - Indiana University

 Senior Quality Assurance Specialist